 The low maintenance exterior is wrapped in LP 40-year hardboard siding with a Galvalume metal accent around the single light french entry door.
 Tiny Mountain Houses used dual glazed, vinyl low-e, white residential windows and the insulation is R-15 in the walls and ceiling, and R-13 in the floor.

-The base price of Mt.
-Hood is $56,590 and as shown with options is $78,140.
 You can view more information about the Mt.
 Hood on the Tiny Mountain Houses website.

 Images © Tiny Mountain Houses